 To see the steps in action, watch the video at the beginning of this post to see how to dump the cassette toilet.

 These are our personal tips for how we use the cassette toilet.
 Note: what works for us may not work for you so our top tip is to use the system and figure out a routine that works best for you.

 1. No Number Two.
 The cassette toilet is designed for number one and number two.
 To save tank space and for an easier rinse, we only use it for number one.
 One rinse is all that’s required to clean the tank.
 There are public restroom options to take care of number two.

 2. Toilet Paper In the Trash.
 Another way to save tank space.

 3. Dump Frequently.
-Since I volunteered to dump for one year, I dump every two to three days regardless of how full the tank is.
+Dump every two to three days regardless of how full the tank is.
 Frequent dumps keep unpleasant odors to a minimum.

 4. Chemical Free.
 To keep the RV from smelling like a portable bathroom, we choose not to use chemicals.
 By following rules number 1 – 3, we don’t need the chemicals.

 5. Keep the Lid Down.
 Avoid the “splash” by making sure the lid is down before opening the valve blade.
 Pressure can build in the holding tank that can result in splashing.
 You don’t want to end up in the splash zone!